starknet-edu/starknet-accounts/README.md

 ## Hints

-If you need hints on tutorial solutions you can find them in repository branches named `hint/<exercise>`.
+If you need hints on tutorial solutions you can find them in repository branch named `hint/all`.
 These will include a pytest for you to run, the completed starknet_py, and the completed cairo contract for that exercise.

 To run the hints: